Remittance: Philippines

 Pawnshops are a common place to send and receive remittance in the Philippines.

 According to a World Bank study, the Philippines is the second largest recipient for remittances in Asia.
-It was estimated in 1994 that migrants sent over US$2.6 billion back to the Philippines through formal banking systems.
+It was estimated in 1994 that Overseas Filipino Workers (OFWs) sent over US$2.6 billion back to the Philippines through formal banking systems.
 With the addition of money sent through private finance companies and return migrants, the 1994 total was closer to US$6 billion annually.

 The total is estimated to have grown by 7.8 percent annually to reach US$21.3 billion in 2010.
 Remittances are a reliable source of revenue for the Philippines, accounting for 8.9 per cent of the country's GDP.

 The Estrada administration in 2000 declared it "The Year of Overseas Filipino Worker in the Recognition of the Determination and Supreme Self-Sacrifice of Overseas Filipino Workers."
 This declaration connects monetary remittances of overseas workers as the top foreign-exchange earnings in the Philippines.

+Tajikistan

+In 2024, remittance made up 48% of Tajikistan's GDP.
+Most of the remittance comes from Tajik labor migrants in Russia.